tdeshong/bikeshareAvailability/README.md

 use of jdbc to insert dataframes into postgres

 ### PostgreSQL Setup
-Changed configurations in postgres to change the listening address to allow Spark to write to the database.
+Change listening address in `postgresql.conf` from local host to the IP addresses that you would like it to listen to

-The PostgreSQL database sits on its own ec2 instance.
+Changed the hosts postgresql is allowed to connect to in `pg_hba.conf` by adding this line to the file

-the configurations in postgresql.conf and pg_hba.conf to allow the other ec2 instances to access the database
+` host    <database>      <user>       0.0.0.0/0        md5`

 ### Flask Setup
 pip install `psycopg2` for the database api to query from postgres